 Submit online as a Word document or a PDF.
 The personal statement:

-- Addresses the aspects of your academic background and professional experience (ex: work, volunteer positions, internships, etc.) that have prepared you to be successful in the Master of Museum Studies;
+- Integrates aspects of your academic background and professional experience (ex: work, volunteer positions, internships, etc.) that have prepared you to pursue this future intervention and be successful in the Master of Museum Studies;

-- Discusses your career goals (including doctoral studies, if applicable) with an explanation as to why the iSchool is the best place for you to pursue your interests;
+- Discusses your career goals (including doctoral studies, if applicable) with an explanation as to why the Faculty of Information is the best place for you to pursue your interests;

-- If applicable, describe your interest in the Concurrent Registration Option;
+- If applicable, describe your interest in the Combined Degree Program (CDP);

 - If there are any inconsistencies in your academic record, explain briefly at the end of the personal statement.